 2. Outsmart the Buffet.
-When you face a large spread of delicious holiday food, make a small plate with the foods you like best.
+When you face a beautiful table filled with delicious holiday food, make a small plate with the foods you like best.
 Then move away from the buffet table.
 Start with vegetables to take the edge off your appetite.
 Eat slowly.
 It takes at least 20 minutes for your brain to realize you’re full.
 Avoid or limit alcohol.
 If you do have an alcoholic drink, have it with food.
 Alcohol can lower blood sugar and interact with diabetes medications.
 Check your blood sugar more often during the holidays.
 If you take medicine, ask your doctor if the amount needs to be adjusted.
 Enjoy your Holiday Favorites!
 No food is on the naughty list.
 Choose the dishes you really love and can’t get any other time of year, like Aunt Edna’s pumpkin pie.
 Slow down and savor a small serving, and make sure to count it in your meal plan.
 If you plan for it, no food needs to be on the naughty list.

 4. Keep Moving!
 During this very busy time of year, physical activity can take a back seat.
 But being active is your secret holiday weapon; it can help make up for eating more than usual and reduce stress during this most stressful time of year.
 Get moving with friends and family, such as taking a walk after a holiday meal.